 Nutrient-rich and full of iron, beef is a versatile meat that cooks quickly and is just as delicious in a winter stew as it is grilled outdoors in the summer.
 When purchasing, look for grass-fed beef, which means that the cows are pasture-fed and forage for grass.
 Grass-fed beef is arguably more nutritious than grain-fed beef and contains fewer calories, more omega-3 fats, vitamins, and antioxidants, but is often much more expensive.
-Try out these 11 recipes for a delicious beef dinner that won’t take long to get on the table and with more than enough protein to keep you full for the rest of the evening.
+Try out these 17 beef recipes for a delicious dinner with more than enough protein to keep you full for the rest of the evening.

 1. Beef Stew

 Chuck roast cut into two-inch cubes forms the basis of this classic winter dish.
 Beef stock, Cognac, and a pound of mushrooms simmered together, with the addition of sour cream, Dijon mustard, and fresh thyme, makes a well-balanced dish that is delicious served on top of buttered egg noodles (or brown rice, if you’re trying to make it a little healthier).
 Get the Beef Stroganoff recipe.
 (Or try our non-traditional One-Pot Beef Stroganoff recipe.)

 BBQ beef is amazing any way you make it, but this recipe is insanely easy to make in a slow cooker—all you have to do is add the ingredients and turn it on, no browning the beef ahead of time or any tricky steps (unless you count cutting the brisket in half and rubbing spices on it tricky).
-Combine ketchup, water, dark brown sugar, garlic powder, black pepper, cider vinegar, Worcestershire sauce, soy sauce, honey, red pepper flakes, and four cloves of garlic with the three- to four-pound boneless chuck roast and then break apart gently with two forks after cooking.
-Get the recipe here.
+Combine ketchup, water, dark brown sugar, garlic powder, black pepper, cider vinegar, Worcestershire sauce, a couple chipotles in adobo sauce, and onions with the dry-rubbed brisket and then let it go until you can break it apart gently with two forks (or tongs) after cooking.
+Get our Crock Pot BBQ Beef Brisket recipe.

-These beef meatballs, adapted from New York City’s Meatball Shop, use 80 percent lean ground beef and a series of seasonings: salt, chili flakes, fennel seed, parsley, and oregano.
-Very simple and very satisfying.
-Make these as a passed appetizer or serve them with spaghetti and marinara sauce (or even in a meatball sub—or make them smaller to top a pizza.
+Swedish meatballs are a close second, but Italian meatballs in red sauce roll up into first place for their versatility.
+These ground beef meatballs in tomato sauce are simple and satisfying.
+Make these as a passed appetizer or serve them with spaghetti or in a meatball sub—or make them smaller to top a pizza.
 They’re great to make in a big batch, and freeze well if you want to make them in advance.
-Get the recipe here.
+Get our Meatballs in Tomato Sauce recipe.

 Fajitas are an easy crowd-pleaser.
 Marinate the skirt steak in a combination of soy sauce, canola oil, brown sugar, cumin, black pepper, chili powder, and garlic and let the flavors meld for at least three hours (the longer the better)—but reserve a half cup of the marinade first!
 Use this marinade to flavor strips of red, yellow, and green bell peppers and onion slices.
-Grill the steak to your desired doneness and slice thin; serve with pico de gallo and hot tortillas for a perfect meal.
-Get the recipe here.
+Grill the steak to your desired doneness and slice thin; serve with pico de gallo, guacamole, and hot tortillas for a perfect meal.
+Get our Grilled Skirt Steak Fajita recipe.

 10. Beef Wellington

-Although this isn’t a simple dish, CHOW’s recipe for beef wellington is a classic.
+Although this isn’t a simple dish, our recipe for beef wellington is a classic.
 The center-cut beef tenderloin roast serves as the center of this delightful pastry package.
 Layers of pâté, mushroom duxelles, thinly sliced prosciutto, and puff pastry are a rich and tempting combination fit for a special occasion.
 Be sure not to overcook the meat, and serve in one-inch slices for an elegant ode to excess.
-Get our Beef Wellington recipe here.
+Get our Beef Wellington recipe.